Guardian Back Issues

 Written by Gerrie Blum, this article appears in Issue #29.

-Did you know that we don't make wood paddles, because wood is harder than bone, and is less forgiving of error?
+Did you know: we don't make wood paddles, because wood is harder than bone, and is less forgiving of "error"?

 We found the article on the web with no author credited.
 It appears in Issue #19.